The Analysis Progress - Increasing Speed

 This phase in the project is namely not about making nice models; it is about making models that work, and making models that will work also if the business perspective changes, somewhere in time.
 And it will.
 It always does.

 Building flexibility into a model is really quite simple: Follow the rules for the five Normal Forms (do at least 3NF!), and you have already answered and solved a lot of vital questions, securing flexibility.
-If you want an in-depth study of the five Normal Forms, go to my eBooks page.

 The sooner we can ask, and collect answers, to questions about the business, the faster the analysis progress will be.
 Again, as one analyst to another, I must emphasize the importance of delivering results to your customer as fast as you can, without compromising quality; of course, it is the best way of making repetitive business too, as well as marketing.